Questions? Call 416-367-4222

 Our Ontario tax law firm was contacted by John from Oakville, who had been charged with commercial fraud and had not reported the income from that fraud.
 We advised him that income from criminal activities is fully taxable and that the police always reported this type of activity to CRA.
 Our Toronto tax lawyers submitted a voluntary disclosure for the unreported income, and he was able to avoid prosecution for tax evasion and incurred no penalties.

 Jeanne from Toronto approached our Canadian tax law firm on behalf of her mother, who resided in Montreal.
-Her mother had inherited 2 Swiss bank accounts, one with Swiss francs and the other with gold bars, on the death of her husband.
-The bank accounts had not been reported to CRA.
-The advice that our Toronto tax lawyers gave her was to submit no names voluntary disclosures on behalf of the estate and her mother for unreported offshore income and unfiled T1135 offshore asset forms.
+Her mother had inherited 2 Swiss bank accounts, one with Swiss francs and the other with gold bars on the death of her husband.
+The bank accounts had not been reported to the CRA.
+The advice that our Toronto tax lawyers gave her was to submit, under the rules then in effect, no-name voluntary disclosures on behalf of the estate and her mother for unreported offshore income and unfiled T1135 offshore asset forms.
 We convinced CRA to limit the disclosure to the past 10 years.
-The tax department did not charge penalties and reduced the rate of interest charged on unreported income.
+The tax department did not charge penalties and reduced the rate of interest charged on the unreported income.

 C immigrated to Canada from Israel in the 1980s after working for a number of years in Africa and settling in Toronto.
 He had opened Swiss bank accounts to deposit his African earnings.
 He did not know that as a Canadian resident, he was required to report his worldwide income and offshore assets in excess of $100,000.
 He and his wife M also inherited a condo and funds in Israel.
 Our Canadian tax lawyers submitted an application on behalf of C and M and retained an accountant to prepare the tax returns and T1135 forms.
 We had extensive discussions with CRA about the number of years to file and persuaded them to limit the tax returns to 10 years.
 C and M did not have to pay any penalties and paid a reduced rate of interest on the unreported offshore income.